M4cs/Pretty-Readme/CONTRIBUTING.md

 1. Update README.md with your changes.
 2. Confirm you have no duplicated any information.
-3. Create detailed pull request with information about what you've added.
+3. Create a detailed pull request with information about what you've added.
 4. If a maintainer requests any changes, make them in the same branch and commit to your PR.

 ## Code of Conduct